 Questions & Answers

-The beautiful dining and lounge area is the perfect place for apperitifs with your small group of hikers after an exhilirating day outdoors.
+The beautiful dining and lounge area is the perfect place for aperitifs with your small group of hikers after an exhilarating day outdoors.
 We dine in a range of different restaurants each evening, sampling a wide range of local flavours.

 Additional walks depart over holiday weekends, such as New Years Eve and Easter Weekend.

 If none of these dates suit please contact us, we may be able to add more departures, and offer exclusive trips for groups.